dbradf/selected-tests/README.md

   --end TEXT                      The date to stop analyzing the project at - has to be an iso date.
                                   Example: 2019-10-11T19:10:38
                                   [required]

-  --org-name TEXT                 The Github organization name - defaults to mongodb.

   --source-file-regex TEXT        Regex to determine which source files the mappings will be created for.
                                   Example: '^src/mongo'